3DSRBench: A Comprehensive 3D Spatial Reasoning Benchmark: Experiments

-We further study the 3D awareness of vision encoders by benchmarking variants of \lstinline{LLaVA-v1.5-7B}~\cite{liu2023llava} on our \datasetname{} with various vision encoders.
-Specifically, we consider a range of pretrained visual foundation models, \ie, CLIP~\cite{radford2021learning}, MAE~\cite{he2022masked}, DINOv2~\cite{oquab2023dinov2}, and SAM~\cite{kirillov2023segment}, and enhance the baseline model with mixed encoders.
-This can retain the performance on standard benchmarks with the semantic features and potentially involve useful features for 3D reasoning.
-Next we consider the spatial vision aggregator (SVA)~\cite{tong2024cambrian} to further fuse the features from multiple vision encoders.
+\paragraph{Design choices of visual encoder.} We study how design choices of visual encoders can benefit 3D spatial reasoning abilities.
+Built on \lstinline{LLaVA-v1.5-7B}~\cite{liu2023llava}, we experiment on a range of models with different choices of visual foundation models, \ie, CLIP~\cite{radford2021learning}, MAE~\cite{he2022masked}, DINOv2~\cite{oquab2023dinov2}, SAM~\cite{kirillov2023segment}, or model designs, \ie, mixed encoders and visual projectors.
+Results in \cref{tab:variants} show that with mixed encoders, DINOv2 can improve the overall 3D spatial reasoning abilities of LMMs, specifically for orientation and multi-object reasoning questions that build heavily on object 3D orientations.
+We also notice significant improvements for height questions when adopting MAE and SAM as vision encoder, suggesting that having richer visual features could help localize objects better.
+With spatial vision aggregator (SVA)~\cite{tong2024cambrian}, we can further improve the LMM with mixed encoder from 37.2\% to 37.8\%, demonstrating that fusing the semantic features with 3D-aware features from DINOv2 would benefit subsequent reasoning.

-We quantitatively evaluate these LMM variants on our \datasetname{} and report the results in \cref{tab:choices}.
-Results show that with mixed encoders, DINOv2 can improve the overall 3D spatial reasoning abilities of LMM.
-However, we notice significant improvements for height questions when adopting MAE and SAM as vision encoder, suggesting that having richer visual features could help localize objects better.
-With SVA~\cite{tong2024cambrian}, we can further improve the LMM with mixed encoder from 37.2\% to 37.8\%, demonstrating that fusing the semantic features with 3D-aware features from DINOv2 would benefit subsequent reasoning.
+\paragraph{Scaling of language model size.} We study how the scaling of language model, \ie, in terms of the number of parameters, helps improve the 3D spatial reasoning abilities of LMMs.
+We consider two series of open-sourced LMMs, QWen2.5~\cite{Qwen2.5-VL} and InternVL2.5~\cite{chen2024expanding}, with a range of language model sizes from 0.5B to 72B.
+From the results in \cref{fig:llm-scaling}, we see that the scaling of language model sizes effectively improves the 3D spatial reasoning abilities of LMMs.
+Larger language models with more parameters exhibit enhanced reasoning abilities.
+They better capture 3D-aware information from the visual features and perform more complicated 3D spatial reasoning.
+However, given the importance of 3D spatial reasoning in a broad range of applications, scaling up language model size is highly inefficient --- LMMs with over 70B parameters exceed the computation capacity of common robotics or embodied AI systems and significantly limit the model throughput.